How to Seal Glass in Window Frame

 3. Urethane Caulk – High-performance urethane caulk excels in adhesion, flexibility, and durability.
 It’s often the preferred choice for commercial and high-end residential applications.

-Application Techniques for Window Sealants
+Sealant Application Techniques for Windows

 Applying window sealants is an art in itself, requiring precision and attention to detail: